jonhoo/inferno/README.md

 [on YouTube](https://www.youtube.com/c/JonGjengset).
 The first video in the sequence is [here](https://www.youtube.com/watch?v=jTpK-bNZiA4).

+# Dependency

+  You need to have the `perf` tool installed on your Linux systems.
+  This can involve package similar to `linux-tools-generic` for Ubuntu, `linux-tools` for Debian.
+  You may need to tweak a kernel config such as `echo 0 | sudo tee /proc/sys/kernel/perf_event_paranoid`.

+# How to Use

+  Build Inferno
+    `cargo build --release`

+  Run a program using profiling with perf
+    `perf record -g -F 99 -a [your program]`

+  Transform perf output to svg
+    `perf script | ./target/release/inferno-collapse-perf | ./target/release/inferno-flamegraph > out.svg`

 # Comparison to the Perl implementation

 To compare performance, run `./compare.sh`.
 It requires [hyperfine](https://github.com/sharkdp/hyperfine).